midonet/midonet/docs/design-overview.md

 When the simulation produces a result a new Wildcard Flow can be produced.
 This Wildcard Flow needs to be translated.
-If the flow is being emitted from a single remote virtual port, this involves querying the Virtual-Physical Mapping for the identity of the host responsible for that virtual port, and then adding flow actions to set the tunnel-id to encode that virtual port and to emit the packet from the tunnel corresponding to that remote host.
-If the flow is being emitted from a single local virtual port, the PWFA recognizes this and uses the corresponding datapath port.
-Finally, if the flow is being emitted from a PortSet, the PWFA queries the Virtual-Physical Mapping for the set of hosts subscribed to the PortSet; it must then map each of those hosts to a tunnel and build a wildcard flow description that outputs the flow to all of those tunnels and any local datapath port that corresponds to a virtual port belonging to that PortSet.
+If the flow is being emitted from a single remote virtual port, this involves querying the VirtualToPhysical Mapper's state for the identity of the host responsible for that virtual port, and then adding flow actions to set the tunnel-id to encode that virtual port and to emit the packet from the tunnel corresponding to that remote host.
+If the flow is being emitted from a single local virtual port, the PW recognizes this and uses the corresponding datapath port.
+Finally, if the flow is being emitted from a PortSet, the PW queries the VirtualToPhysical Mapper for the set of hosts subscribed to the PortSet; it must then map each of those hosts to a tunnel and build a wildcard flow description that outputs the flow to all of those tunnels and any local datapath port that corresponds to a virtual port belonging to that PortSet.
 Finally, the wildcard flow, free of any MidoNet ID references, is ready to be pushed to the FlowController.

-At this point, the sequence of events is the same as above: create a datapath flow, execute the packet (if applicable) and inform the DDA and the Flow Controller, in this case indicating that the DP Flow corresponds to a new Wildcard Flow.
+At this point, the sequence of events is the same as above: create a datapath flow, execute the packet (if applicable) and inform the Flow Controller, in this case indicating that the DP Flow corresponds to a new Wildcard Flow.

+The final step is to check the pended packets queue to see if any packets with the same match need to be executed too.

 ### Flow Controller